On the $1/H$-flow by $p$-Laplace approximation: new estimates via fake distances under Ricci lower bounds: Introduction

 \textbf{Acknowledgements.} The authors thank Felix Schulze, Virginia Agostiniani, Mattia Fogagnolo and Lorenzo Mazzieri for various discussions about the IMCF and the results in \cite{agomazzie, fogamazziepina, agofogamazzie}.
 They also express their gratitude to Tobias Colding, Shouhei Honda, Frank Morgan, Andrea Pinamonti, Yehuda Pinchover, Pekka Koskela and Ilkka Holopainen for useful comments.
 The first author thanks the Math Departments of the Universidade Federal do Cear\'a and of the Scuola Normale Superiore, where most of this work was carried out, for the wonderful environment.\ For $R_\infty \in (0, \infty]$, let

 The model manifold $M_h$ is, by definition, $B_{R_\infty}(0)\subset \R^m$ endowed with the metric which in polar coordinates $(t,\theta) \in \R^+ \times \Sph^{m-1}$ centered at the origin is given by

 where $\di\theta^2$ is the round metric on the unit sphere.
 The radial sectional curvature of $M_h$ is given by $H(t) \doteq - h''(t)/h(t)$.
-Alternatively, a model can be equivalently described by specifying $H \in C(\R^+_0)$, recovering $h$ as the unique solution of
+Alternatively, a model can be equivalently described by specifying $H \in C(\R^+_0)$, recovering $h$ as the unique solution to

 and letting

 The model is (metrically) complete if and only if $R_\infty = \infty$.
 Given $M_h$, we denote by